Symmetrization and enhancement of the continuous Morlet transform: Normalization and Central Frequency

-The central frequency given by Torrence and Compo~\cite{torrence:98} to unify the Fourier period and wavelet scale, $\lambda_1 / s_1 = 4 \pi / (\omega_1 + \sqrt{2 + \omega_1^2}) = 1$ yielding $\omega_1 = 2 \pi - 1 / 4 \pi$, is no longer appropriate for our normalization.
+The central frequency given by Torrence and Compo\cite{torrence:98} to unify the Fourier period and wavelet scale, $\lambda_1 / s_1 = 4 \pi / [\omega_1 + (2 + \omega_1^2)^{1/2}] = 1$ yielding $\omega_1 = 2 \pi - 1 / 4 \pi$, is no longer appropriate for our normalization.
 Using the same test signal, we consider transforms with central frequencies $2 \pi - 1 / 4 \pi$, $2 \pi$, and $2 \pi + 1 / 4 \pi$ and forward scalings of $s^{-1/2}$, $s^{-1}$, and $s^{-3/2}$ appearing in the CWT.
-The top row in Figure~\ref{fig:B} displays the instant wavelet power for a single central frequency at the center of the transform $t = N_t/2$, and the bottom row shows its gradient for all three central frequencies in the vicinity of the central signal peak; similar graphs obtain for the other peaks, noting that the forward scaling of $s^{-1}$ in (b) and (e) corresponds to that recently proposed by Liu, {\it et al}~\cite{liu-2093}.
+The top row in Fig.~\ref{fig:B} displays the instant wavelet power for a single central frequency at the center of the transform $t = N_t/2$, and the bottom row shows its gradient for all three central frequencies in the vicinity of the central signal peak; similar graphs obtain for the other peaks, noting that the forward scaling of $s^{-1}$ in (b) and (e) corresponds to that recently proposed by Liu, {\it et al}.\cite{liu-2093} Kaiser\cite{kaiser:1994} states that ``the actual value of [the power appearing on the normalization scale] is completely irrelevant to the basic theory'', a position with which we politely disagree.
 Only the transform with scaling $s^{-3/2}$ produces peaks with an integrated area equal to half the sum of squared amplitudes, and we note that the locations of its peaks coincide with the signal periods for the central frequency of $\omega_1 = 2 \pi + 1 / 4 \pi$.
 The response of the symmetrically normalized CWT is that of a theoretical apparatus whose point spread function preserves the area of a Dirac distribution representing the power carried by a pure signal component of infinite duration with constant amplitude and period.